ikogan/farnsworth/README.md

 key mappings.

 Additionally, Valve's Steam Controller also works quite well.
-Most remotes that emulate a keyboard seem to work well as well.
+Most remotes that emulate a keyboard seem to work well too.
 Farnsworth was primarily tested with [this one](http://www.amazon.com/LYNEC-C2-Wireless-Keyboard-Infrared/dp/B00U78EKM4).

 The following simple [AutoHotkey](https://autohotkey.com/) script is useful